 Last year, Malaysia introduced a new law to curb the spread of fake news.
-Though the country eventually repealed the law, it triggered discussions about fake news in many nations.
+Though the country eventually repealed the law, it triggered discussions in many nations.
 Now, Russia is reportedly trying to pass an anti-fake news bill that some claim will hurt human rights and political activists.

 Subscribe to our Newsletter!